IriLrnr/EvIBM/DOCUMENTATION.md

 }
 ```

 With 99% chance, the baby will be in the exact same spot as the focal parent.
 But it can move with 1% chance.
 If it moves, it sorts a radius `r` and an angle `theta`, so the whole area of the circle around the focal is covered.

-note: I don't know if sorting `theta` like this is the best option, if all the distribuitions are equally possible.
+Again, because the lattice is a toroid, the borders are considered.

 ###### Offspring_Genome <a name="offspring_genome"></a>